“Do Not Be Afraid”

 And, of course, Jesus says, “Come.”

-Of course, Peter is the great example, the first Pope, the one who also is crucified and dies on a cross, but lives for all eternity as the forgiven one for denying Jesus.
-And yet Jesus’ love was so great that Jesus forgave him even before he said all those words of denial when Jesus was on trial.
+And, of course, Peter is the great example, the first Pope, the one who also is crucified and dies on a cross, but who lives for all eternity as the forgiven one who denied Jesus and yet Jesus’ love was so great that Jesus forgave him even before he said those words of denial when Jesus was on trial.